electrovir/element-vir/packages/element-vir/README.md

 });
 ```

+When using a raw element tag, each non-native host attribute is assigned to a camel-cased input as a string.
+For example, `<my-element my-thing="Ada"></my-element>` assigns `'Ada'` to `inputs.myThing`.
+Changes to these attributes update their inputs.
+Native HTML attributes such as `class`, `style`, `title`, etc. are not mapped to inputs.

 ## Defining internal state

 Define initial internal state values and types with the `stateInit` property when defining an element.
 Grab it with `state` in `render` to use state.
 Grab `updateState` in `render` to update state: